-World’s first gold sovereign coins ever to be minted with platinum gold
+World’s first gold one-eighth sovereign coin ever to be minted with platinum gold

 Many events are labelled ‘historic’.
 Some happen once a decade, others maybe once a lifetime, others only once a century.
-We are about to witness an event that has never happened before, in the entirety of British history.
-In 2022, Queen Elizabeth II becomes the first British monarch ever to reach a Platinum Jubilee.
+This year we have witnessed an event that has never happened before, in the entirety of British history.
+In 2022, Queen Elizabeth II became the first British monarch ever to reach a Platinum Jubilee.

-We are about to be part of one of the biggest events in British history, an event that will not be repeated for at least a century, and quite possibly ever.
+We have been a part of one of the biggest events in British history, an event that will not be repeated for at least a century, and quite possibly ever.

 The most significant feature of these coins is that they are the world’s first sovereign coins ever to be minted with ‘platinum-gold’; used in recognition of the Platinum Jubilee.
 It has been created by enriching solid 22-carat gold with two carats worth of platinum.
 This is the richest, most valuable gold alloy ever to be used in the production of sovereign coins!

 Just in case the use of this exceptionally valuable metal isn’t enough to entice you to this series, there is a further important feature.
 The coins in this new sovereign range feature celebratory portraits at landmark moments of her reign, all of which have never been seen on sovereign coins before.
 This will make them of great interest to royal portrait collectors.

 Exceptional Platinum-Gold for a Platinum Jubilee Monarch